EOT Advisory

 • Strong commercial & operational experience

-• Deep understanding of SME dynamics
+• Deep understanding of business dynamics

 • Expertise in governance, culture, and leadership